Accounting terms for small businesses

-So why is knowing accounting concepts important?
-Within a small business, good accounting practices allows you to:
+So why are knowing accounting terms and concepts important?
+Within a small business, good accounting competence allows you to:

-- Track and ensure you have adequate cash flow – vital for the success of your business.
+- track and ensure you have adequate cash flow, which is vital to the success of your business

-- Monitor the profit and loss statement and analyse which areas of the business are most profitable and identify where peaks and troughs occur.
+- monitor profit and loss statements and analyse which areas of the business are most profitable and identify where peaks and troughs occur

-- Produce reports on your business’s financial position.
+- produce financial statements and reports on your business’s financial position.
 These include accounts receivable, profit statements, loss statements, cash flow reports, and balance sheets.
-This information is necessary to show banks when applying for a business loan, or to show potential investors.
+This information is necessary to show banks when applying for a business loan, or to show potential investors

-- Make better use of your accountant’s time, allowing them to help with your business and financial planning, rather than sifting through a shoebox full of receipts.
+- make better use of your bookkeeper or accountant’s time, allowing them to help with your business and financial planning, rather than sifting through a shoebox full of receipts

-- Keep track of your businesses’ tax obligations such as collecting and remitting GST.
-By law, the Australian Tax Office (ATO) requires owners to keep records of all business transactions for five years from the date the tax return is lodged in case of an audit.
+- keep track of your business’s tax obligations such as collecting and remitting GST.
+By law, the Australian Tax Office (ATO) requires owners to keep records of all business transactions for five years from the date the tax return is lodged, in case of an audit.

-Here are some handy accounting formulas you can use to calculate and understand the financial health of your business.
+Here are some handy basic business accounting terms and formulas you can use to calculate and understand the financial health of your business.
 You can also find useful accounting equation calculators online.